 The Witcher Season 2 Release Date

-The Netflix show had to halt production in March 2020 as a result of the coronavirus pandemic (thanks ‘rona!), but it resumed in August only to be shut down *again* in November for COVID reasons.
+There were some bumps along the road with filming for season 2.
+Netflix show had to halt production in March 2020 as a result of the coronavirus pandemic (thanks ‘rona!), but it resumed in August only to be shut down *again* in November for COVID reasons.

 Oh, Henry Cavill also (aka Geralt, aka my boyfriend) injured his leg on set in December, which resulted in him taking a short break from filming to recover, according to Deadline.